 Exchange coins and banknotes

-At the Banco de Portugal’s cash offices, you can exchange banknotes denominated in escudos still within the exchange period and damaged euro banknotes, as well as change euro banknotes and coins.
+At the Banco de Portugal’s cash offices, you can exchange damaged euro banknotes and change euro banknotes and coins.

-If you cannot come to one of our cash offices to exchange banknotes denominated in escudos still within the exchange period and damaged euro banknotes, you can send them by post to the Banco de Portugal.
+If you cannot come to one of our cash offices to exchange damaged euro banknotes, you can send them by post to the Banco de Portugal.

 Banco de Portugal